cafeibit/Azure-Data-Engineering/readme.md

   * Work with Time Windows

+  Continuous applications often require near real-time decisions on real-time, aggregated statistics.

+  Some examples include

+    * Aggregating errors in data from IoT devices by type
+    * Detecting anomalous behavior in a server's log file by aggregating by country.
+    * Doing behavior analysis on instant messages via hash tags.

+   However, in the case of streams, you generally don't want to run aggregations over the entire dataset.If we were using a static DataFrame to produce an aggregate count, we could use `groupBy()` and `count()`.
+Instead we accumulate counts within a sliding window, answering questions like "How many records are we getting every second?"

+  --Sliding windows: The windows overlap and a single event may be aggregated into multiple windows.

+  --Tumbling Windows: The windows do not overlap and a single event will be aggregated into only one window.

   --Use sliding windows to aggregate over chunks of data rather than all data

   --Apply watermarking to throw away stale old data that you do not have space to keep

   --Plot live graphs using display

 * Process data from Event Hubs with structured streaming